-A. Simple – Plain text URLs in the Scan Response Text or Service Description:
+Plain Text URLs in the Scan Response Text or Service Description:

 When creating your barcode database, put a plain text URL in the Response Text or Service Description.
 Also, add any other text associated to that barcode value.
 After the users scan a barcode, they can tap the URL to launch in-app viewing of that Web page and any links embedded within.

-B. Developer – Context Variables added to plain text URLs in the Scan Response Text or Service Description:
+Developer – Context Variables Added to Plain Text URLs in the Scan Response Text or Service Description: